 - Modifying or damaging equipment, software or data belonging to the library or other users

 - Using another person’s library card to log on to a library workstation

-- Downloading files, streaming videos, utilizing chat features and other actions which can cause a slow down in our network response time
+- Downloading files or software, and other actions which can cause a slowdown in our network response time

 The library reserves the right to end the user’s session if Internet use results in disruption of library services, illegal or unacceptable use, or if patron behavior becomes inappropriate for a library setting.
 Misuse or abuse of the computer or Internet access will result in suspension of Internet access privileges.
 Depending on the offense, the patron may be asked to log off for the day, or may have their privileges suspended for one week or longer.
 Patrons who are caught viewing pornographic images will be given one warning and upon a second offense will be barred from using the internet for six months.
 If the patron is a minor, the parents will be notified.
 Illegal acts involving library computing resources may also be subject to prosecution by local, state, or federal authorities.

 The public library, unlike schools, does not serve in loco parentis (in place of a parent).
 MML supports the right for each family to decide what appropriate Internet use is for their children.
 Children (under age 16) are allowed Internet access unless a parent requests otherwise.
 Once restricted, the parent must notify staff when they want to change it.
 The responsibility for what minors read or view on the Internet rests with parents or guardians.
 Children under the age of 8 may use a computer only when directly supervised by a parent, guardian or caregiver.

 Library staff is available to help educate users about Internet use only as time permits.
 Library staff provides training on electronic resources via the Book-a-Librarian program.

 VI.
 Access Procedures

 - Computers are available during regular library hours.
 Logging on the workstations and time limits are set by the library’s Envisionware software.
 Computers are available on a first-come, first-served basis.